estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 Split from the Human Timeline:

 Human civilizations in Mesopotamia and Egypt consolidate under kings and emperors.
-Cassowaries, by contrast, evolve matriarchal dynasties where female rulers negotiate through ritualized “fire treaties” rather than direct warfare.
+Cassowaries, by contrast, evolve matriarchal dynasties where female rulers negotiate through ritualized "fire treaties" rather than direct warfare.

 \---